bslassey/tigress-threat-model/draft-ietf-tigress-threat-model.md

 Implementers SHOULD take sufficient precautions to ensure that the device owner is in possession of the device when initiating a transfer such as requiring authentication at the time of initiation.

 ### Secret to be sent securely {#secret-transport}
-Solution should require an end-to-end encrypted messaging channel or otherwise specify a way to send a secret out of band.
+Solution should require an end-to-end encrypted messaging channel (such as iMessage, WhatsApp, RCS etc.) or otherwise specify a way to send a secret out of band.

 ### Transfer control {#transfer-control}
 Implementers should ensure any initiated attempts of credential transfer can be withdrawn or revoked at any time.